JaimeStill/offline-platform/docs/updates/02-platform.md

 ### Server

-1. Delete the `nuget-packages` directory.
-2. If any additional NuGet packages are required, add them to `/server/update-deps.cmd`.
+1. If any additional NuGet packages are required, add them to `/server/update-deps.cmd` as well as [.package-cache\solution.json](../../.package-cache\solution.json).
     * Annotate in changelog if modified.
-3. Build out the [Server Dependency Graph](#server-dependency-graph) at the bottom of the changelog.
-4. Change directory to `/server` in a terminal.
+2. Change directory to `/server` in a terminal.
-5. Execute the `clean-nuget.cmd` script.
+3. Execute the `clean-nuget.cmd` script.
-6. Execute the `Remove-BuildArtifacts` PowerShell function.
+4. Execute the `Remove-BuildArtifacts` PowerShell function.
-7. Execute the `update-deps.cmd` script.
+5. Execute the `update-deps.cmd` script.
-8. Capture the results of the update in the changelog either by checking the contents of the script output, or checking the updated versions in the .NET project `.csproj` files.
+6. Capture the results of the update in the changelog either by checking the contents of the script output, or checking the updated versions in the .NET project `.csproj` files.
+7. Create a local `nuget-packages` directory to be used as a local nuget package source.
+8. Add the directory as a package source:
+    ```PowerShell
+    # Example
+    dotnet nuget add source "G:\nuget-packages" -n "Local Source"
+    ```
+9. Disable the `nuget.org` package source:
+    ```PowerShell
+    dotnet nuget disable source nuget.org
+    ```
+10. Run the [Build-PackageCache.ps1](../../.package-cache/Build-PackageCache.ps1) script, pointed to your local NuGet source, to capture the latest dependencies locally:
+    ```PowerShell
+    Build-PackageCache -Cache "G:\nuget-packages"
+    ```
-9. Disable the internet connection on your computer.
+11. Disable the internet connection on your computer.
-10. Execute the `Remove-BuildArtifacts` PowerShell function.
+12. Execute the `Remove-BuildArtifacts` PowerShell function.
-11. Change directory back to the project root (`cd ../`).
+13. Change directory back to the project root (`cd ../`).
-12. Execute `npm run restore` to ensure that the cache built correctly.
+14. Execute `npm run restore` to ensure that the cache built correctly.
-13. Execute `npm run start-server` and navigate to http://localhost:5000/swagger to ensure the server is working properly.
+15. Execute `npm run start-server` and navigate to http://localhost:5000/swagger to ensure the server is working properly.
-14. End the server process with <kbd>Ctrl + C</kbd> and turn your internet connection back on.
+16. End the server process with <kbd>Ctrl + C</kbd>, turn your internet connection back on, and re-enable the `nuget.org` package source:
+    ```PowerShell
+    dotnet nuget enable source nuget.org
+    ```

 ### Client